nbaglivo/composing-talk/PITCHME.md

-@title[topic]

-All modern software development is really composition: We break a large, complex problem down into smaller, simpler problems, and then compose solutions to form an application.

----

 @title[abstraction]

-The process of decomposition is the process of abstraction.
+The process of abstraction is the process of decomposition.

 ---

+@title[abstraction_what_is_it]

+We break a large, complex problem down into smaller, simpler problems, and then compose solutions to form an application.

+---

 @title[principle]

-Principle:

-Software solutions should be decomposable into their component parts
+Software solutions should be decomposable into their component parts.

 ---

 @title[principle]

-Components can be recomponse into new solutions, without changing the internal component implementation details.
+Components can be recomponsed into new solutions without changing the internal component implementation details.

 ---